 To diagnose a problem with sweating and body odor, your doctor will likely ask about your medical history and do an exam.
 The doctor may test your blood or urine.
 The tests can show if your problem is caused by a medical condition, such as an infection, diabetes or an overactive thyroid (hyperthyroidism).

 If you're concerned about sweating and body odor, the solution may be simple: an antiperspirant or deodorant.

 - Antiperspirant.
-Antiperspirants contain aluminium-based compounds that temporarily block sweat pores, thereby reducing the amount of perspiration that reaches your skin.
+Antiperspirants contain aluminium-based compounds that temporarily block sweat pores, thereby reducing the amount of sweat that reaches your skin.

 - Deodorant.
-Deodorants can eliminate odor but not perspiration.
+Deodorants can eliminate odor but not sweat.
 They're usually alcohol-based and turn your skin acidic, making it less attractive to bacteria.
 Deodorants often contain perfume fragrances intended to mask odor.

 If nonprescription products don't help control your sweating, your doctor may prescribe a stronger product.
 These are strong solutions that can cause rashy, swollen and itchy skin in some people.